parsiya/parsiya.net/content/page/cheatsheet.markdown

 Moving to WSL2 will prevent your machine from talking to the internet with some VPN software and if you are connected to the VPN.
-WSL2 uses Hyper-V. Hyper-V VMs do not have network connectivity on VPN.
+WSL2 uses Hyper-V. Hyper-V VMs usually do not have network connectivity on VPN.

 ## File locations: